-Pamela Adlon plays “Sam Fox,” a hyper-vigilant and awkwardly honest single mother of three girls, and veteran character actor, living in Los Angeles.
+Pamela Adlon plays “Sam Fox,” a brash, forthright single mother of three girls, and veteran character actor, living in Los Angeles.

-On the big screen, Adlon recently starred in the “profanely funny” (Joe Lyedon, Variety) 2018 SXSW favorite, All Square, alongside Michael Kelly, and as “Sharon” in First Girl I Loved, which debuted at the 2016 Sundance Film Festival and received the NEXT Audience Award.
-Additional film credits include Say Anything, Bed of Roses, Some Girl and Disney’s Tinker Bell film franchise, where she voices the role of “Vidia.”
-Adlon can also be seen starring opposite Hailee Steinfeld in Paramount’s Transformers spinoff, Bumblebee, which hit theaters in December 2018.
+On the big screen, Adlon recently starred as “Sharon” in First Girl I Loved, which debuted at the 2016 Sundance Film Festival and received the NEXT Audience Award.
+Additional film credits include Say Anything, Bed of Roses, Some Girl, Disney’s Tinker Bell film franchise, and Paramount’s Transformers spinoff Bumblebee, in which she starred opposite Hailee Steinfeld.

-Adlon began her career at just 12 years old, consistently building on her body of work ever since.
+Adlon began her career at just 12 years old and has consistently built on her body of work ever since.
 Her first roles in now classic films and television series include ER, 21 Jump Street, Grease 2 and Star Trek: The Next Generation.